-The Collection Fund also provides for provision for appeals against the rateable valuation set by the VOA not settled as at 31 March 2021.
+The Collection Fund also provides for provision for appeals against the rateable valuation set by the VOA not settled as at 31 March 2022.

-As at 31 March 2021, the provision for appeals was estimated at £18.858m (£17.214m at 31 March 2020).
+A large number of cases relating to the 2010 Appeals list were settled or withdrawn during the year.
+As at 31 March 2022, the provision for appeals was estimated at £14.854m (£18.858m at 31 March 2021).
 The appeals provision is allocated to the relevant preceptors, in proportion to their share.